johnchinjew/cs61a-edu/README.md

-# cs61a-edu
+# Learning and Teaching CS 61A

-Content for learning and teaching (cheatsheets, guides, etc) Berkeley's CS 61A.
+Content for learning, reviewing, and teaching (cheatsheets, guides, etc) Berkeley's CS 61A.